apache/james-project/upgrade-instructions.md

 New digest algorithm closes the base64 encoding stream resulting in a breaking change forcing user to reset their password.

-If you wish to avoid this breaking change you can add the `-legacy` suffix to the hash algorithm configured, which will default to previous behaviour.
+If you wish to avoid this breaking change you can add the `hashingMode` configuration option in `usersrepository.xml` configuration file, with the value `legacy`, which will ensure previous behaviour.

 Example `usersrepository.xml`:

 ```
 <usersrepository>
     <algorithm>SHA-512-legacy</algorithm>
+    <hashingMode>legacy</hashingMode>
     <!-- ... -->
 </usersrepository>
 ```